openshift-labs/learn-katacoda/middleware/rhoar-getting-started-thorntail/03-deploy-to-openshift.md

 know that the service is disabled.
 To verify this, return to the OpenShift Web Console and the Overview page for your new project.

-From the Overview page, navigate to _Applications->Deployments_ and then click on the numbered link below _Last Version_ to see details on the currently deployed application.
+From the Overview page, click on the numbered link `#1` to see details on the currently deployed application.

 ![Deployments Details](/openshift/assets/middleware/rhoar-getting-started-thorntail/deployments.png)